yzhao062/yzhao062/README.md

   - **TOD** is the **first** fast, comprehensive, GPU-based outlier detection system.
   - &#127775; on average it is **11 times faster than PyOD**!
   - &#127775; it supports various OD algorithms, e,g., kNN, LOF, ABOD, HBOS, etc.

-- **Jan 2022**: Accepted an invite @ [Andalusian Research Institute in Data Science and Computational Intelligence (DaSCI)](https://dasci.es/) to present my recent work on outlier detection.

 ----